SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/join-split/repartition.md

   - coalesce
 ---

-This will repartition or coalesce the input Dataframe based on the specified configuration.
+This will repartition or coalesce the input DataFrame based on the specified configuration.
 There are four different repartitioning options:

 ## Hash Repartitoning